A Guide to Finding the Right Brake Line Fitting

-Brake fittings are classified first by the type of flare; either inverted, bubble or DIN.
+Start by determining the type of flare used on the line: either inverted, bubble, or DIN.
 Next, there’s the brake line diameter, the threaded diameter, and thread count (thread pitch).

 To measure thread count you’ll need a thread pitch gauge like this: